c1728p9/board-recovery-instructions/win10-interface-update.md

-# Mbed Enabled boards and Windows 10
+# Addressing issues with Mbed Enabled boards and Windows 10
 There have been questions asked in the forums about Windows 10 bricking mbed Enabled development boards when updating the interface firmware.
 We looked further into this to understand, reproduce, and find a solution to the problem.
 The symptom has been described as "bricking" or not mounting as a mass storage drive when connected to the computer over USB.
 During the investigation, we found that the problem can manifest itself in two different ways, with both cases making the boards appear bricked.

-In one case, the interface application receives data in an unexpected order causing the application to crash on reboot.
-In the second case, the out of order sequence erases the bootloader, resulting in a bricked device.
+* In one case, the debug interface application receives data in an unexpected order causing the debug interface application to crash on boot.
+We categorize this as a corrupted state.
+The board can be recovered by updating the debug interface firmware.

+* In the second case, the out of order sequence erases the bootloader.
+We categorize this as a bricked device.
+The board can be recovered by flashing a new bootloader.

 While this could happen on any operating system, it has only manifested on Windows 8 and Windows 10 machines when storage services are running.
-The user facing result of this is that updating DAPLink firmware on a Windows 8 or Windows 10 machine can result in a bricked bootloader or corrupted application interface, both of which will prevent the user's application from running.

 If you believe your device is bricked or corrupted, or worried that it may become bricked or corrupted, this guide will help you update your board properly.
 After performing the update, your board should no longer be susceptible to bricking/corruption from the reasons explained in the paragraph above.

-Also, the procedures outlined in this document will NOT leave your board in a unrecoverable state.
-We have narrowed down specific versions that are susceptible to corruption and bricking, and if interested, more information on that can be found below in the section [Versions susceptible to bricking and corruption](#versions).
-The next step is to follow the flowchart below to determine what needs to be done to recover and/or safely update the DAPLink firmware on your board.
+We have narrowed down specific versions that are susceptible to corruption and bricking, and if interested, more information on that can be found below in the section [Information about versions susceptible to problems](#versions).

+The first step is to follow the flowchart below to determine what needs to be done to recover and/or safely update the DAPLink firmware on your board.

 <a name="flowchart">![](images/flowchart.png "Flowchart used to determine necessary update steps.")

 If the flowchart determined that your bootloader is still intact, but outdated, then begin by following the steps in the section [Safely update outdated bootloader](#outdated).

 If the flowchart determined that your bootloader was bricked, then begin by following the steps in the section [Reprogramming a bricked bootloader](#bricked).

-Else, if the flowchart determined that your bootloader is safe for interface updates, then your board is not susceptible to the bricking/corruption issues discussed earlier, and interface updates can be completed by following the steps in the section [Normal interface update procedures](#normal_update), found at the bottom of this guide.
+Else, if the flowchart determined that your bootloader is safe for interface updates, then your board is not susceptible to the bricking issue discussed earlier, and interface updates can be completed by following the steps in the section [Normal interface update procedures](#normal_update), found at the bottom of this guide.

-## <a name="versions"></a>Versions susceptible to bricking and corruption
-This section is not required to perform any firmware updates, but can provide you with further information on the interface and bootloader versions that are susceptible to bricking and corruption.
-We have determined that NXP/Freescale development boards containing bootloader version 1000 are susceptible for bricking.
-NXP/Freescale development boards containing interface version below 0240 are susceptible to having their interfaces corrupted.
-We are uncertain of all the boards and their revisions that came packaged with these versions, but either way, it is always recommended to update your board to use the latest versions.
-The remaining portions of this section will explain the steps needed to check your board's current interface and bootloader versions.
-When finished with this section, please continue to the [flowchart](#flowchart) found at the beginning of this guide to determine your next steps.

-### Checking interface version
-Assuming your board's interface is not yet corrupted, you can check its interface version number by plugging your board into your computer via the board's OpenSDA USB port, and then opening up the `DETAILS.TXT` file found at the root directory of the device.
-If that file is not present, then open up the `.HTM` file with a text editor.

-### Checking bootloader version
-Assuming your board's bootloader is not yet bricked, you can check its version number by doing the following.
-While holding down the board's reset button, plug the device into your computer via the board's OpenSDA USB port.
-If your board is not already bricked, a device will mount.
-Inside the root directory of that device, the version number can be found by opening the `DETAILS.TXT` file.
-If that file is not present, then open up the `.htm` file with a text editor.

 ## <a name="outdated"></a>Safely update outdated bootloader
 If you were directed to this section, then your board has an outdated bootloader.
 This section will show you how to safely update your outdated bootloader, and then will direct you on how to update to the latest interface firmware.
 Begin by following the flowchart below.